fieldtrip/website/faq/how_fast_is_the_fieldtrip_buffer_for_realtime_data_streaming.md

 ---
 layout: default
-tags: faq realtime matlab memory
+tags: [faq, realtime, matlab, memory]
 ---

 # How fast is the FieldTrip buffer for realtime data streaming?